 By consolidating their knowledge of the Key Stage 2 national curriculum in English, maths and science, your child will finish Year 6 with academic confidence.
 The two particularly sticky areas that we recommend focusing on are:

-Atom Nucleus is an online learning platform that can help your child build academic confidence in core subjects.
+Atom is an online learning platform that can help your child build knowledge and put their problem-solving skills to the test.
 Your child will experience a personalised learning journey to recap all elements of Key Stage 2, helping them get ready for a flying start to Year 7.

 Setting regular goals and celebrating achievements will help keep motivation high.
 Atom offers data-driven insights into your child's progress towards mastering Key Stage 2 content, making it easy to see where they need to focus next.